-VARIABLE TYPE: E CLARIFICATION: Countries that meet the minimum conditions for democracy (see below) enter the dataset and are coded quot;0.quot; When countries cease to meet those minimum criteria they are coded quot;1quot; and exit from the dataset.
-SCALE: Dichotomous.
+CLARIFICATION: Countries that meet the minimum conditions for democracy (see below) enter the dataset and are coded quot;0.quot; When countries cease to meet those minimum criteria they are coded quot;1quot; and exit from the dataset.

 SOURCE(S): Bernhard et al. (2001).
-Taken from Quality of Government Standard Dataset version Jan22 et al. (2022).
+Taken from Teorell et al. (2024).

 NOTES: If, after a democratic breakdown, a country again meets our minimum criteria it re-enters the data as a new democratic episode.
 The time frame onset in 1913 is a function of when the first country (Norway) meets the minimum conditions.
 All series terminate in either in a breakdown in various years or right censorship in 2005.
 The minimal conditions are based on Dahl's notion of polyarchy (competitiveness, inclusiveness) combined with Linz and Stepan's stateness criteria.
 Competitiveness: Like Przeworski et al. we include countries that hold elections for both the executive and legislature, and in which more than one party contests the elections.
 However, we exclude cases in which we detected outcome changing vote fraud, in which there was either extensive or extreme violence that inhibited voters' preference expression, or in which political parties representing a substantial portion of the population were banned.
 Inclusiveness: We only include competitive polities in which at least fifty percent of all adult citizens are enfranchised to vote in our set of democracies.
 Stateness: We also considered questions of sovereignty, not including colonial states, where founding elections were held prior to the granting of independence, and countries experiencing internal wars in which twenty percent or greater of the population or territory was out of control of the state.

-DATA RELEASE: 5-14.
-CITATION: Bernhard et al. (2001), Teorell et al. (2022).
-YEARS: 1946-2005 6.1.20 Background Factors (E) - Demography This section lists variables gathered from other sources that may help in evaluating the causes and effects of democracy.
+CITATION: Bernhard et al. (2001); Teorell et al. (2024).

+6.1.18 Background Factors (E) - Demography

+This section lists variables gathered from other sources that may help in evaluating the causes and effects of democracy.
 The variables are divided into sections based on theme.

+6.1.18.1 Maternal mortality rate (e\pematmor)

+Long tag: vdem\cy\e\pematmor

+Original tag: e pematmor

-6.1.20.1 Maternal mortality rate (e\pematmor) Long tag: vdem\cy\e\pematmor Original tag: e\pematmor Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024) Variable citation: Gapminder (2018), drawing from various sources (unspecified) Merge scores: Non-missing observations in original unit: Sum: 2280, Percent: 8.22 Non-missing observations in chosen unit: Sum: 2280, Percent: 7.61 Lost observations in chosen unit: Sum: 0 Percent: 0 Description: VARIABLE TYPE: E QUESTION: What is the maternal mortality rate?
+Variable citation: Gapminder (2024)

+Non-missing observations in original unit: Sum: 2280, Percent: 8.22 Non-missing observations in chosen unit: Sum: 2280, Percent: 7.61

+QUESTION: What is the maternal mortality rate?

 CLARIFICATION: The number of maternal deaths divided by the number of live births in a given year, multiplied by 100000.
 Maternal death is defined as the death of a woman while pregnant or within 42 days after the termination of that pregnancy, regardless of the length and site of the pregnancy, from a cause related to or aggravated by the pregnancy.

+SOURCE(S): ? via Gapminder (2024).

+CITATION: Gapminder (2024).

-SOURCE(S): Gapminder (gapminder.org), drawing from various sources (unspecified).
-DATA RELEASE: 5-14.
-CITATION: Gapminder (gapminder.org).
-YEARS: 1800-2013 6.1.21 Background Factors (E) - Conflict This section lists variables gathered from other sources that may help in evaluating the causes and effects of democracy.
+6.1.19 Background Factors (E) - Conflict

+This section lists variables gathered from other sources that may help in evaluating the causes and effects of democracy.
 The variables are divided into sections based on theme.

+6.1.19.1 Civil war (e\civil\war)

+Long tag: vdem cy e civil war

+Original tag: e\civil\war

-6.1.21.1 Civil war (e\civil\war) Long tag: vdem cy e civil war Original tag: e civil war Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024) Variable citation: Haber & Menaldo (2011) Merge scores: Non-missing observations in original unit: Sum: 13776, Percent: 49.67 Non-missing observations in chosen unit: Sum: 13776, Percent: 45.96 Lost observations in chosen unit: Sum: 0 Percent: 0 Description: VARIABLE TYPE: E QUESTION: Was there a civil war?
+Variable citation: Haber & Menaldo (2011)

+Non-missing observations in original unit: Sum: 13776, Percent: 49.67 Non-missing observations in chosen unit: Sum: 13776, Percent: 45.96

+QUESTION: Was there a civil war?

 CLARIFICATION: Civil war - at least one intra-state war with at least 1,000 battle deaths for each country-year.
-RESPONSES: 0: No 1: Yes SOURCE(S): Haber and Menaldo (2011).
-DATA RELEASE: 5-14.
-CITATION: Haber and Menaldo (2011).
-YEARS: 1816-2006 6.1.21.2 Armed conflict, international (e\miinteco) Long tag: vdem\cy\e\miinteco Original tag: e\miinteco Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024) Variable citation: Brecke (2001) Merge scores: Non-missing observations in original unit: Sum: 21218, Percent: 76.51 Non-missing observations in chosen unit: Sum: 21218, Percent: 70.79 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:

-VARIABLE TYPE: E

-QUESTION: Did the country participate in an international armed conflict?

-CLARIFICATION: Coded 1 if the country participated in an international armed conflict in a given year, 0 otherwise.
-The original source codebook (Brecke 2001) states that no war is coded as 0 and war is coded as 1.
-However, the data contains only 1's along with missing data (no 0's).
-Following the authors' instructions (personal communication), we re-code missing observations as non-conflict (0) for countries where at least one year in the original times series (which runs from 1500 until present) was coded as 1.
-SOURCE(S): Clio Infra (clio-infra.eu), drawing on Brecke (2001).
-DATA RELEASE: 5-14.
-CITATION: Brecke (2001).
-YEARS: 1789-2000
+0: No 1: Yes

+SOURCE(S): Haber & Menaldo (2011).

+CITATION: Haber & Menaldo (2011).

-6.1.21.3 Armed conflict, internal (e\miinterc)
+6.1.19.2 Armed conflict, international (e\miinteco)

-Long tag: vdem\cy\e\miinterc
+Long tag: vdem\cy\e\miinteco

-Original tag: e\miinterc
+Original tag: e\miinteco

-Dataset citation: Coppedge et al. (2024), Pemstein et al. (2024)

 Variable citation: Brecke (2001)

-Merge scores:

-Non-missing observations in original unit: Sum: 21218, Percent: 76.51 Non-missing observations in chosen unit: Sum: 21218, Percent: 70.79 Lost observations in chosen unit: Sum: 0 Percent: 0 Description:
+Non-missing observations in original unit: Sum: 21218, Percent: 76.51 Non-missing observations in chosen unit: Sum: 21218, Percent: 70.79